Tourist Information for Holidays on Aitutaki Island

 Infants

 We can provide a porta cot with bedding.
 Please request this in advance as there is only one cot.
-We do not have a highchair, and there is no infant car seat available anywhere on Aitutaki.
+We do not have a high-chair, and there is no infant car seat available anywhere on Aitutaki.

 Babysitter